-A Request for Proposals to be funded with Prop 1 will be posted on the Conservancy's website and may be updated periodically.
+Solicitation periods for Prop 1 grants will be posted on the Conservancy's website and may be updated periodically.
 The Conservancy may elect to solicit targeted proposals for a specific type of project for some of the solicitation periods.

 B. Project Solicitation Periods